Whitestone REIT (NYSE:WSR) Updates FY 2022 Earnings Guidance

-Whitestone REIT (NYSE:WSR – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.980-$1.020 for the period.
+Whitestone REIT (NYSE:WSR – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $0.980-$1.020 for the period.
 The company issued revenue guidance of -.

+Whitestone REIT (NYSE:WSR – Get Rating) last posted its quarterly earnings results on Tuesday, March 1st.
+The real estate investment trust reported $0.05 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.21 by ($0.16).
+Whitestone REIT had a return on equity of 2.73% and a net margin of 9.61%.
+During the same period in the prior year, the company posted $0.24 EPS.
+On average, equities research analysts predict that Whitestone REIT will post 0.89 EPS for the current year.

-Separately, Zacks Investment Research upgraded Whitestone REIT from a sell rating to a hold rating in a report on Wednesday, December 29th.
+WSR has been the topic of a number of recent research reports.
+B. Riley raised their price objective on Whitestone REIT from $10.50 to $13.00 in a research report on Thursday, March 3rd.
+Zacks Investment Research raised Whitestone REIT from a sell rating to a hold rating in a research report on Wednesday, December 29th.

 Whitestone REIT Company Profile (Get Rating)